-As seen from the constructed maps of dynamical regimes, the dynamics of the system (4) and (5) is the same only at small values of the delay γ and δ .
-Increasing the delays the differences of the dynamics of these systems are very significant.
+As seen from the constructed maps of dynamical regimes, the dynamics of three-dimensional system (4) and fifteen-dimensional system (5) is the same only at small values of the delay γ and δ .
+With an increase of the delays the dynamical behaviour of these systems is significantly different.